DumaxFr/ccminer/README.txt

                           neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
+                          penta       use to mine Joincoin / Pentablake phi         use to mine Folm
-                          phi2d       use to mine LUXCoin after fork polytimos   use to mine Polytimos
+                          phi2        use to mine LUXCoin
+                          polytimos   use to mine Polytimos
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit